HriditaHive/Global-Happiness-Analysis/README.md

 # Global-Happiness-Analysis
+In this project, we leverage generative AI to streamline the creation of Python code for data preparation, analysis, visualization, and dashboarding.
+By automating these steps, the project facilitates efficient and reproducible workflows, making it easier to generate insights on the state of global happiness.

 ## Project Scenario
 A healthcare consultancy firm has been conducting a survey on the state of global happiness annually.
 The World Happiness Report offers valuable insights into factors influencing happiness across countries.
 As a data analyst, the firm wants me to produce a report to find out whether there are demographic, regional, and/or economic characteristics that lead to a better life.